atuls1124/atuls1124/README.md

 - 👋 Hi, I’m @atuls1124
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... data science,..
 - 🌱 I’m currently learning ...Fundamental of data science, python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... atuls1796@gmail.com